Adr4563/WebNotes-React/README.md

+# WebNotes_React
+In this brief development, we will use React to create a simple note-taking application.
+This application will allow the user to create, view, edit, and delete notes.
+To achieve this, we will utilize programming tools that provide structure and design in the application.
+These include **HTML**, **CSS**, and **JavaScript** within the React template.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.